Source-plox/nosource/README.md

 > *Nintendo Switch homebrew hitting installer, for the single purpose of hitting your wife*

-- **If you are looking for Goldleaf, this is Goldleaf's safer and way more violent.**
+- **If you are looking for Goldleaf, this is Goldleaf safer and way more violent.**

 If you are a current Goldleaf user, you need NoSource!